OsiriX-Foundation/karnak/README.md

 # Run Karnak

 ## Run with docker
 To configure and run Karnak with docker, see [karnak-docker](https://github.com/OsiriX-Foundation/karnak-docker).
+This is the recommended setup for production.

 ## Run portable package
-Go in the folder `build-portable/target/karnak-system-jdk-version` and launch the executable `run.sh` (Linux or MacOS) or `run.bat` (Windows).
+After building the portable package (see [Build for portable package](#build-for-portable-package)), go into the generated folder `build-portable/target/karnak-<os>-jdk<version>-<karnak-version>` (for example `karnak-linux-x86-64-jdk25-...`) and launch the executable `run.sh` (Linux or macOS) or `run.bat` (Windows).

+Settings such as the web port and the DICOM listener can be adjusted in the `run.cfg` file located next to the executable.

+Then open <http://localhost:8081> and log in (see [Accessing Karnak](#accessing-karnak)).

-Note: this portable package runs an embedded database (H2) in a file mode, and the redis server is replaced by an in-memory cache.
-For intensive use, it's recommended to use Karnak with docker and a Postgres database.
+Note: this portable package runs an embedded database (H2) in file mode, and the Redis server is replaced by an in-memory cache.
+For intensive use, it's recommended to run Karnak with docker and a Postgres database.

 # Debug Karnak

 ## Debug in IntelliJ

-- Launch the components needed by Karnak (see below "Configure Postgres database with docker")
+- Launch the components needed by Karnak (see below "Run locally the database and the cache with docker")
+- Run `mvn clean install` once before the first debug session.
+Besides building the project, this copies the native OpenCV library into `target/classes/lib/<os>-<cpu>/` — it is loaded at startup by the DICOM gateway, and the application fails with "Cannot register DICOM native librairies" if it is missing.
 - Enable Spring and Spring Boot for the project
-- Create a Spring Boot launcher from the main of StartApplication.java
+- Create a Spring Boot launcher from the main of `KarnakApplication.java`
-    - Working Directory must be the mvc directory
+    - Working Directory must be the project root directory (the folder containing `pom.xml`)
     - In VM Options:
       - Add `-Djava.library.path="/tmp/dicom-opencv"`.
 Note: the tmp folder must be adapted according to your system and `dicom-opencv` is mandatory as the last folder.
       - Optional: Add `-Dvaadin.productionMode=true` to enable production mode
     - In Environment variables, add the following values.
-The following values work with our default configuration defined with docker used for the development (see: "Configure local Postgres database with docker") :
+The following values work with our default configuration defined with docker used for the development (see: "Run locally the database and the cache with docker") :
         - Mandatory:
             - `ENVIRONMENT=DEV`
+            - `DB_ENCRYPTION_KEY=fsGuSZRIEr$HwlTDPglZg*Vl7WtJCZz6RLvqoMKWSA!`
         - Optional:
             - `DB_PASSWORD=karnak`
             - `DB_PORT=5433`
             - `DB_USER=karnak`
             - `DB_NAME=karnak`
             - `DB_HOST=localhost`
-            - `DB_ENCRYPTION_KEY=fsGuSZRIEr$HwlTDPglZg*Vl7WtJCZz6RLvqoMKWSA!`
             - `KARNAK_ADMIN=admin`
             - `KARNAK_PASSWORD=karnak`
             - `IDP=undefined`